Combadge/Spindoctor/README.md

 ### Conditions ###

-- Local control only, although we'd accept an internet based initial set-up of the machine (activate local mode) as long as it can run "off-grid" persistently after.
-We're not interested in supporting the OEM-server-dependent model of IoT, since reducing e-waste is literally the purpose of this project.
+- Local control only, although we'd accept an internet based initial set-up of the machine (activate local mode or generate access token) as long as it can run "off-grid" persistently after.
+We're not interested in supporting the OEM-server-dependent model of IoT, since reducing e-waste is literally the sole purpose of this project.
+Plus, I want to be able to install this in a spacecraft one day and there is no access to your cloud at 40 Eridani A.
 - We're not interested in adding black boxes or binary blobs to this project.
 All code necessary must be open.
 - Any machine(s) we do get satisfactory manafacturer-support for adding to the project will be encouragingly supported in documentation.
    - We're prepared to negotiate more prominent sponsor-status, but only if your machine supports never-online functioning including setup.
 Also, if your machine can additionally make "Tea, Earl Grey - Hot" and dispense water at multiple temperatures on demand - we're prepared to be **very** negotiable.